GodotSteam/Skillet/readme.md

 Designed to showcase the features of GodotSteam; packing in as many of the Steam classes as possible.
 The game being shared as open-source will allow developers to see how things work in Steamworks and Godot with real-world examples.
 Users may copy and modify the code for their own needs and games.
 Since it is meant to be educational, it will be designed in a somewhat simplified way to accommodate all levels.

+Obviously, not all of Skillet's code is available yet.
+Scripts and scenes will be added when they are deemed "completed enough" for public use.

 [You can find it here, though the store page is not quite live yet.](https://store.steampowered.com/app/3013040/Skillet/)  The game will be released in December.

 ---